Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Be up and walking as much as possible soon after surgery.

 Gradually resume normal activities; this may take a few weeks.
-Ask your doctors when you can resume bathing, driving, working, and sexual activity.
+Ask your healthcare providers when you can resume bathing, driving, working, and sexual activity.
+Heavy lifting is generally restricted for 6 weeks after stomach surgery.

 Watch your wounds for any sign of swelling, redness, bleeding, or discharge.

-Let your doctor know about any increasing pain, chills or fever, or shortness of breath.
+Let your healthcare provider know about any increasing pain, chills or fever, or shortness of breath.